 Exercise Self-Awareness

-Self-awareness allows leaders to understand the impact they make on their team member’s reality.
+Self-awareness allows leaders to understand the impact they have on their team members’ reality.
 It takes a few small steps to understand the effect of the tasks they delegate.
 And when they comprehend this impact, managers are in the perfect position to assign and manage this work.
-One key element of exercising self-awareness is requesting feedback from employees – whether via formal surveys or one-on-one verbal conversations with them.
+One key element of exercising self-awareness is requesting feedback from employees, whether through formal surveys or one-on-one verbal conversations.

 Become Familiar with Work Styles

-Overseeing a team means dealing with different work styles, strengths, weaknesses, personalities and opinions.
+Overseeing a team means dealing with different work styles, strengths, weaknesses, personalities, and opinions.
 Yes, the work itself is the top priority.
-But to get the best quality results, managers must figure out how to support these differences.
+However, to achieve the best quality results, managers must determine how to support these differences.

 PRO TIP –

-Don’t just be an observer when delegating.
+Don’t just be an observer when delegating; be an active participant.
 Learn to ask workers what they enjoy doing the most and what other workers indicate they do the best.
-Often, leaders may not be fully aware of hidden insights unless they ask questions and are willing to hear the feedback.
+Often, leaders may not be fully aware of hidden insights unless they ask questions and are willing to receive and consider the feedback.

 Provide Clear Instructions

-This tip may seem obvious, but it gets overlooked far too often.
+This tip may seem obvious, but it is often overlooked.
 It is easy, especially for managers saddled with a heavy workload and little time, to forgo clear instructions.

-Doing so may seem like it will save them time when this shortcut usually costs managers time.
+Doing so may seem like it will save them time, but this shortcut usually costs managers time.
 When employees do not have clarity about the outcome their manager wants or the details involved, they will react in one of two ways:

 - Attempt to complete the project by filling in the blanks themselves